KangLiao929/Awesome-Deep-Camera-Calibration/README.md

 ## 📣News
+* 2024.01.05: The benchmark is released.
+Please refer to the dataset link and more details in [Benchmark/readme.md](https://github.com/KangLiao929/Awesome-Deep-Camera-Calibration/blob/main/Benchmark/readme.md).
-1. The survey of arXiv version is online.
+* 2023.03.19: The survey of the arXiv version is online.

 ## 🚩Contents